Imshepherd/ECGSurvNet/README.md

   >> C-index of Cox model using age, sex, and the output of ECGSurvNet as covariates: 0.6754
   ```

-The performance of pre-trained ECGSurvNet might fluctuated in other dataset because we only used about ~1,200 ECG records to train the ECGSurvNet in this repository.
+The performance of pre-trained ECGSurvNet might be fluctuating in other dataset because we only used about ~1,200 ECG records to train the ECGSurvNet in this repository.

 # How to cite